Inside: Transform a drab bifold closet door to give a modern look for less than $50 using 1/4 inch plywood.

 CUTS FOR DIY BIFOLD CLOSET DOOR MAKEOVER

 *A few things to note.
 If you don’t own a saw have your local hardware store cut them for you.
 Your cuts will vary depending on the size of your particular bifold door.
 I have included my cuts below for reference.
 Adjust your measurements according to your sizing preference.
-Due to variances in thickness of wood, errors in measurements and cuts, I recommend cutting your pieces as you progress through the build.
+Due to variances in the thickness of wood, errors in measurements and cuts, I recommend cutting your pieces as you progress through the build.
 Remember measure twice, cut once.

-Our bifold door measured 79 x 24 inches.
+Each bifold door measured 79 x 24 inches.

 I ripped cut my pieces down to 11 3/4 inches and 3 inches wide using a table saw.
 Then I cut to size with a miter saw.